You were treated for an injured tailbone. The tailbone is also called the coccyx. It is the small bone at the lower tip of the spine.

 - Rest and stop any physical activity that causes pain.
 The more you rest, the quicker the injury can heal.

 - Ice your tailbone for about 20 minutes every hour while awake for the first 48 hours, then 2 to 3 times a day.
 DO NOT apply ice directly to the skin.

 - Use a cushion or gel donut when sitting.
-You can buy one at a drugstore.
+The hole in the center will take pressure off your tailbone.
+You can buy the cushion at a drugstore.